HomeReviewsInterviewsStoreABlogsOn Writing

 chocSensuality rating: Steamed and Chocolate Dipped

 I was a little nervous starting this.
-Florand had two five star book in a row, for me — could she possibly pull off a hat trick?
+Florand had two five star books in a row, for me — could she possibly pull off a hat trick?
 Yes.
 Yes she could.

 Magalie, the daughter of a trans-continental marriage, spent her youth being shuttled between France and America.
 As an adult, she made the most secure, permanent home possible for herself in the whimsical, witch themed chocolate shop of her aunts, cooking chocolat chaud that she infuses with appropriate wishes for its drinkers.
 (One of these fortunate drinkers was Cade Corey, heroine of The Chocolate Thief, and it worked out very well for her.)
 When world famous patissier Phillipe Lyonnais decides to open a new shop on her street, Magalie feels threatened enough to move out of her comfort zone and beard the lion in his den.
 Phillipe tries to soothe her with one of his exquisite handmade creations, she defiantly refuses… and the battle is on.